 Banking, Money and Taxes in Argentina

-In another vein, hefty taxes apply when transferring money from an offshore account to a local account; thus expats will want to think carefully about this action.
+In another vein, hefty taxes apply when transferring money from an offshore account to a local account; thus expats are advised to think carefully about this action.

-Still, it is possible for expats to open a bank account in Argentina, just be prepared to spend a long time unravelling red tape.
+Nevertheless, it is possible for expats to open a bank account in Argentina, but they should be prepared to spend a long time unravelling red tape.

 Banking in Argentina